guenchi/Raven/README.md

 The principal developers is: guenchi, chclock of GitHub

-Nota Bene: We recommand the libraries of Raven use .sc for files.

-For disdiguesh the libraries of r5rs / r7rs small.
+Nota Bene: We recommand the libraries of Raven files use .sc for disdiguesh the libraries of r5rs / r7rs small.

 Manual: https://guenchi.gitbooks.io/raven/content/